What Is the Right of First Refusal?

 Looking to exercise your Right of First Refusal to Buy Your Freehold?
 Contact Our Specialist Solicitors Today

-Exercising the Right of First Refusal to Buy Your Freehold involves a really difficult of law – so it’s critical that you get the right expert advice.
+Exercising the Right of First Refusal to Buy Your Freehold involves a really difficult of law.
+That’s why it’s so critical that you get the right expert advice.

 For a FREE initial phone consultation from one of our specialist freehold purchase team;